RickV85/CodeAide/README.md

 ## Overview

 CodeAide is a virtual assistant for software developers that are looking for support in their coding, but do not want to receive answers to the problem that they are working through.
 CodeAide assists a developer by coaching them through the problem, providing helpful feedback and links to additional materials to learn more about the topic at hand.
-The idea came to me while working on challenging LeetCode problems to expand my abilities as an engineer.
-ChatGPT has the tendency to want to solve the problem for you, returning a code sample of how to solve it, and this is not productive to the learning experience I was looking for.
+The idea came to me while working on challenging LeetCode problems.
+I had to create significant initial prompting to start the conversation as ChatGPT has the tendency to want to solve the problem for you, returning a code sample of how to solve it, and this is not productive to the learning experience I was looking for.

 ## Tech

-This is a Next.js application using TypeScript, MaterialUI, ContextAPI, Jest and ChatGPT.
-I used Vercel's ai/react package that adds convenience functions for creating a chatbot with OpenAI's ChatGPT.
-Next.js's API functionality is used to create an endpoint that interacts with OpenAI's API and delivers an engineered system prompt and settings.
-Data structure created with classes and were tested with Jest.
+This is a Next.js application using TypeScript, MaterialUI, ContextAPI, Jest and ChatGPT 3.5 Turbo API.
+I used Vercel's "ai/react" package that adds convenience functions for creating a chatbot with OpenAI.
+Next.js's API functionality is used to create an endpoint that interacts with ChatGPT and delivers an engineered system prompt and settings.
+Data structure and manipulation functions are created with classes and methods.
+Built using TDD through testing with Jest.

 ## Features and usage

 ### Chat

 The main function of the app is to provide a user, specifically a software developer, an easy to use chatbot that can assist them with code challenges and foster their learning experience as a teacher would.
-ChatGPT3.5 Turbo provides the user with lightning fast responses that will not produce a solution to the problem, only assistance with their issues and resources.
+ChatGPT 3.5 Turbo provides the user with lightning fast responses that will not produce a solution to the problem, only assistance with their issues and resources.
 The user can use the Submit button or the return/enter key to submit their input.
 The shift + return key will create new lines.
 They can create new conversations at any time with the "New Chat" button below Submit.

 ### History